psychemedia/sin-eater-resources/src/_initial_observations.md

 > Since so much good has been effected throughout England, generally, by the existence of Societies for "the Encouragement and Promotion of researches into the Arts and Monuments of the Early and Middle Ages," and since the enthusiasm excited by these societies is still on the increase, why should we not establish a similar Society or Association for Wales, and form ourselves into a body of  Archaeologists for the Study and Preservation of Welsh National Antiquities?

-A point of contrast is noted, however, between how the "business model" of English societies (which is to say, topic-based or thematic social netwroks) – launch the society first, build the audience, then publish the magazine - and an opportunity afforded by the *Archaeologia Cambrensis*: tale the audience it has already built, and create a society (which is to say, a thematic social network) around that audience:
+A point of contrast is noted, however, between how the "business model" of English societies (which is to say, topic-based or thematic social networks) – launch the society first, build the audience, then publish the magazine - and an opportunity afforded by the *Archaeologia Cambrensis*: tale the audience it has already built, and create a society (which is to say, a thematic social network) around that audience:

 > We are aware that some will urge against the idea, what they are pleased to call, our national apathy and slowness.
 They will say that other Welsh societies have been formed with not very dissimilar objects, and have become extinct, or else proceed so slowly that their existence is scarcely known to the generality of our fellow countrymen.
 But we would reply, that Archaeology is not now the dry and dusty, because speculative and theoretical, study which it once was.
 It is like Geology, it has taken firm hold of the national mind, and has numerous votaries in all parts, not of these islands only, but of the whole civilized world.
 The same objection, too, might have been urged against the formation of any new association in England ; for was not the old Society of Antiquaries already in existence when the others were formed? and yet, by which is the real work now principally doing, by the society at Somerset House, or by the others?